 This article is Part 1 of an excerpt of the presentation prepared for Slovenian annual Sales on Shelves (Prodaja na policah) retail conference.

-The original title was: How can a supplier persuade a retailer to become a category captain?
+The original title from 2011 was: How can a supplier persuade a retailer to become a category captain?

-The purpose of the presentation was to share the experience I gained on cat man projects both on retailer’s and supplier’s side.
+The purpose of the presentation was to share the experience, gained on category management projects both on retailer’s and supplier’s side.
 Expect a balanced view – no superlatives, sorry!
-Some of them were successful cat man collaborations and the others didn’t live up to the expectations.
+Some of them were highly successful category management collaborations and the others just didn’t live up to the expectations.

-Only 3 out of many are cat man partners
+Only 3 out of many became real category management partners

 But sure there were others that wanted to become category captains.
 Why didn’t they succeed?

-- misunderstanding of the core of cat man, usually not being able to overcome the narrow, selfish view on the category, also only expecting quick gains for own brand
+- misunderstanding of the core of category management, usually not being able to overcome the narrow, selfish view on the category, also only expecting quick gains for own brand

 - retailer’s private label was an obstacle too high for a national brand supplier